 - Pallation starts.
 They start small and only give what you need to feel comfortable.

 - The Community Palliative Care Registered Nurse follows the treatment plan decided by the Community Palliative Care Doctor.
 Typically they train the family how to administer the “break-through pain relief.”
 So if the current medication stops relieving all pain, they explain how to increase the pain relief.
 Legally paid Caregivers cannot administer the break-through medication.
 If family are not able to administer break-through pain relief, Daughterly Care’s Registered Nurse can.

 For 22 years Daughterly Care’s experienced and professional Caregivers have provided the Palliative and End of Life care for our Live In Care clients, so we have vast experience in this specialised field.

 Palliative Care is a journey that is so much more than satisfying the nursing needs of the client.
 It’s about caring for the mind, spirit and body of the client.
 It’s also about supporting the Elder’s family.
 Our role is to be sensitive and supportive to the client and the family in a way that is emotionally intelligent and practically helpful.
 We know it is a very sensitive time, full of emotion and therefore an extremely tiring time for family, even when they are not providing the ‘hands on’ care.

 “It’s a big effort, given willingly, from a place of great love and respect …and a journey that families always say they were pleased they gave to their partner, parent or friend.”

-And frankly, it’s a journey that is made much easier with our experienced Caregivers and Private Nurses guiding you and advising you each step of the way.
+And frankly, it’s a journey that is made much easier with our experienced Live in Carers and Registered Nurses guiding you and advising you each step of the way.

 21 October 2016 – Appreciative Email from Daughter of Palliative Live in Care Client from Gerringong, on South Coast of NSW